-Welcome to the site for Healthy Mothers, Healthy Babies’ newest program- Native American Initiatives (NAI).
-My name is Amy Stiffarm and I manage the NAI Program.
-This program was created to continue the work initiated by the LIFTS in Indian Country project where HMHB worked with Tribal Communities across the state to build the Reservation-specific resources for the LIFTS Resource Guide.
-Building off of this work, HMHB has created the Native American Initiatives Program to support Native American families across the state.
+In 2022, HMHB partnered with Dr. Amy Stiffarm to build out a program dedicated to improving maternal and child health in Indigenous communities, calling it the Native American Initiatives program (HMHB-NAI).
+HMHB-NAI was created to continue the work initiated by the LIFTS in Indian Country project, in which HMHB worked with Tribal Communities across the state to build the Reservation-specific resources for the LIFTS Resource Guide.

 A Strategy To Support Perinatal Mental Health By Collaborating With Tribal Communities In Montana